Team-Top-Hat/fe-swapbook/README.md

 The goal of swap book is the redistribution of knowledge in an environmentally friendly and economical way.

+The back-end of this project can be found in [this](https://github.com/Team-Top-Hat/be-swapbook) repository.

 ---

 ## Getting Started